fuatakgun/eufy_security/README.md

   - `geofence` - Switch to geofencing, this might not impact the state of panel given that it will chage its state based on geolocation via eufy app
   - `schedule` - Switch to custom 3, this might not impact the state of panel given that it will chage its state based on schedule via eufy app

-# Examples
+# Example Automation
 ## Start streaming on camera, when there is a motion, this would generate a new thumbnail on Home Assistant

-- Replace `camera.entrance` with your own entity name.
+Replace `camera.entrance` with your own entity name.

 ```
 alias: Capture Image on Trigger, Send Mobile Notification with Actions, Snooze or Alarm via Actions
 description: ""